24 of the Worst Real-Life Vacation Disasters

 But back to world traveler, Allred.
 One time she went on a family vacation with her husband and kids to Belize.
 Their rental car ended up breaking down in… a jaguar sanctuary.
 With no choice but to push the car out of the danger zone, the entire family got out and started pushing.
 That’s when a bare-footed machete-carrying man emerged from the jungle.
 Luckily, he was just looking to hitch a ride.
-Check out these 13 luxurious glamping vacations.

 Why do they call it a highway, if you end up parked for hours?

 Amanda Ponzar, chief marketing officer for Community Health Charities, recalls the time that what should have been a two-hour trip to a Busch Gardens amusement park for a work party took her family six hours because of terrible, gridlocked traffic.
 If that wasn’t bad enough, her baby son screamed the entire ride, his diaper leaked all over his car seat, and by the time they finally arrived at the park, everyone was gone.
 Don’t leave on your next vacation before reading our road trip survival guide.

 Andrea Cordts tells Reader’s Digest about the time she was with her family at a really nice resort in Mexico.
 While chatting before bed, her sister started scratching at her neck.
 “What’d you throw at me?” she demanded.
 But it turned out it was a massive cockroach that had fallen from the ceiling.
 She grabbed it and threw it across the room.
 But that’s not where the story ends: the cockroach landed in one of the suitcases… alive.